Cudlin/SweetCtrl/About SweetCtrl.md

 > The SweetCtrl is Fully Free

-> if you want more Fps, Latency & Input Delay
+> if you want more Fps, Latency & Remove the Input Delay

 > Warning:
 > We are not liable if you damage your system in any way,